Airline says it will stop monkey shipments after Penn. crash

 The airline that carried monkeys part of the way to a U.S. research laboratory before they were involved in a highway crash in Pennsylvania says it will stop the shipments.

-Kenya Airways will not renew its contract with the shipper when it expires in February, airline CEO Allan Kilavuka said in an email to The Associated Press.
+Kenya Airways will not renew its contract with the shipper when it expires this month, airline CEO Allan Kilavuka said in an email to The Associated Press.

 Kilavuka did not identify the shipper who paid the airline to fly the animals from Mauritius, an island nation in the Indian Ocean, to New York.